 Well, this part is a piece of cake.
 At National Laser Institute we have the right tools and the right training to help you on your way to becoming an aesthetic nurse and making the career change you’ve been waiting for.

 In as little as two weeks you can leave our training confident in your new skill set and ready to take on the world of medical aesthetics.
-National Laser Institute offers a cutting-edge hybrid online experience that works in conjunction with the needs of students and their schedules.
+National Laser Institute offers a cutting-edge Online experience that works in conjunction with the needs of students and their schedules.
 You will receive classroom instruction and demonstrations on subject areas including Kybella, Sclerotherapy, Botox, dermal fillers, off label Botox and fillers, PDO threads, laser treatments and much, much more.

 Click here for more information geared specifically to medical professionals!